MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/application-authenticity/index.md

 ## Enabling Application Authenticity
 To enable Application Authenticity in your Cordova or Native application, the application's binary file needs to be signed using the mfp-app-authenticity tool.
 Eligible binary files are: `ipa` for iOS, `apk` for Android and `appx` for Windows 8.1 Universal &amp; Windows 10 UWP.

+1. Download the mfp-app-authenticity tool from the **MobileFirst Operations Console → Download Center**.
-1. Open a **Command-line** window and run the command: `java -jar path-to-mfp-app-authenticity.jar path-to-binary-file`
+2. Open a **Command-line** window and run the command: `java -jar path-to-mfp-app-authenticity.jar path-to-binary-file`

     For example: